Turkish Airlines fleet: Livery

-In the early 1990s, a new livery was introduced that had a white fuselage with a blue "Turkish Airlines" at the front and a red "THY" near the rear, and a red tail with the company logo in a white circle in the center.
-In mid-2005, the livery was updated to include a grey "Airlines" text under the blue "Turkish" and a tulip in the same colour was added for the first time on the fuselage running from the rear of the wing to the tail, the latter of which according to CEO Temel Kotil is an important symbol for the airline, with the aim of giving aircraft and employees a "more contemporary image".
+In the early 1990s, a new livery was introduced that had a white fuselage with a blue "Turkish Airlines" or "Turkish" at the front and a red "THY" near the rear, and a red tail with the company logo in a white circle in the center.
+In mid 2005, the livery was updated on some widebody aircraft to include a grey "Airlines" text under the blue "Turkish" and a tulip in the same colour was added for the first time on the fuselage running from the rear of the wing to the tail, the latter of which according to CEO Temel Kotil is an important symbol for the airline, with the aim of giving aircraft and employees a "more contemporary image".
 Designed by Cemil İpekçi, the first aircraft to feature the tulip design was delivered to Turkish Airlines on 25 September 2005.
+However, on narrowbody aircraft, the tulip symbol and text "Airlines" did not included.

 On 4 July 2010, Turkish Airlines revealed its new livery painted on a Boeing 737-800 named Elazığ for the first time.
 Designed by Bülent Erkmen, the airline's new "Eurowhite" livery features a white fuselage with blue lettering, and a red tail with the company logo in a white circle-outline.
 The winglet also got the same design as the tail.
 The grey "Airlines" lettering was moved up next to the "Turkish" text, and the grey belly of the fuselage was kept without a change.
 The grey tulip on the fuselage was initially removed, but newer aircraft are now again delivered with a tulip.
 The paint of the aircraft stays for a minimum of five years before being re-painted.